spatie/laravel-settings/README.md

 ## Usage

-The package is built around settings classes wit public properties that will store the settings.
-Each settings class extends from `Settings` and also has a static method `group` that should return a string uniquely grouping settings.
+The package is built around settings classes with public properties responsable for storing the settings.
+Each settings class extends from `Spatie\LaravelSettings\Settings`.
+They have a static method `group` that should return a string uniquely grouping settings.

 You can create multiple groups of settings, each with their own settings class.
 You could, for example, have `GeneralSettings` with the `general` group and `BlogSettings` with the `blog` group.
 It's up to you how to structure these groups.